-Reason Why – Attaching a reason to some petition raises the success rate: “I have 5 pages, may I use the Xerox machine prior to you since I am in a hurry” had a success rate of 94% vs.60% success rate when no reason was granted.
+Reason Why – Attaching a reason to some petition raises the success rate: “I have 5 pages, may I use the Xerox machine before you since I am in a hurry” had a success rate of 94% vs. 60% success rate when no reason was granted.

-Showing prospective clients the very expensive thing first then working at price contributes to a rise in the amount spent (since the upcoming products appear more economical compared ).
+Showing prospective clients the costly thing first, then working at price contributes to a rise in the amount spent (since the upcoming products appear more economical compared ).

 Social obligations – People inherently dislike being indebted to somebody, so much so that often a little gift or favor will cause a bigger reciprocal reaction.

-Reject & Retreat – This technique is made by initially requiring a high cost (or a massive rep), then waiting for it to be reversed, simply to stick to up this demand using a smaller one, (which you wanted all along).
+Reject & Retreat – This technique is made by initially requiring a high cost (or a massive rep), then waiting for it to be reversed, to stick to up this demand using a smaller one (which you wanted all along).

 Quotation from a kid:’If you would like a kitty, first request a pony’ (Ed).

 We are inclined to stay consistent with our responsibilities once we’ve created them (consistency is an attractive attribute ).
 Studies reveal that if individuals are asked if they’d vote, it contributed to a heightened likelihood of following-through to vote.
 That is the reason it’s encouraged to compose and verbally state our objectives, as we afterward endure the difficulties and have a much greater prospect of sticking to them.

 Living up to our identity – “We are what we repeatedly do”- Aristotle.